A Spectral Assignment Approach for the Graph Isomorphism Problem

+The row vectors $ V_A^{(k)}(\mc{v}_i) $ clearly depend on the orthogonal basis chosen for the eigenspace, but the scalar product is independent of the choice of basis~\cite{God98}.
+The matrix

+i.e., $ (E_A^{(k)})_{ij} = \big\langle V_A^{(k)}(\mc{v}_i), \, V_A^{(k)}(\mc{v}_j) \big\rangle $, represents the orthogonal projection onto the column space of $ V_A^{(k)} $ and is an invariant of the eigenspace that does not depend on the orthogonal basis chosen for $ V_A^{(k)} $, see also~\cite{CG97}.
+Thus, $ E_B^{(k)} = P^T E_A^{(k)} P $, which in itself can again be interpreted as a graph isomorphism problem.
 For a detailed description of the relation between a graph and the geometry of its eigenpolytopes, we refer to~\cite{God98, CG97}.
-We now want to exploit properties of the matrices $ E_A^{(k)} $ to identify isomorphisms.
-In the next section we will show that by comparing eigenvectors and eigenpolytopes, it is possible to compute isomorphisms of strongly regular graphs such as the Paley graph shown in Figure~\ref{fig:Paley}.
+We now exploit properties of the matrices $ E_A^{(k)} $ to identify isomorphisms.
+In what follows, we will show that by comparing eigenvectors and eigenpolytopes, it is possible to compute isomorphisms of strongly regular graphs such as the Paley graph.